navicenna/linux-server/README.md

 # linux-server

 ## Introduction
 In this project, I set up a linux server on an AWS Lightsail Ubuntu machine.
 The server is running Apache, and the web application is based on Flask and PostgreSQL.
+In order to access the website, please go to [http://18.191.16.213.xip.io/].

 ## Configurations
 Several configurations needed to be made to this server before it was functional.
 These are described below.

 ### Acquire Lightsail Machine
 Open an AWS account [here](aws.amazon.com), and create an OS only machine with Ubuntu.
+Start by going to the Networking tab and making sure the following four ports are allowed: 22/tcp, 2200/tcp, 123/udp, and 80/tcp.

 ### Install updates to your system